Marvel's WandaVision on Disney Plus: Start date, plot, all your questions answered

 Release date

 The show will premiere on Jan.
 15, on Disney Plus, the $7-a-month streaming service that features a vast catalog of new and legacy shows and movies.
-It will run for nine episodes.
+It will premiere with two episodes at once, with the third episode airing a week later on Jan.
+22. It will run for nine episodes total.

 Phase Four